1911 Eastern North America heat wave: Heatwave impacts

 The first day of the heatwave caused crowds in major cities to form around thermometers so they could watch the temperature rise.
 Pedestrians in these crowds reportedly began to collapse from heat stroke as the day went by.
-By night time, mothers walked the street with crying infants hoping to keep them awake in fear that if they slept in their cribs they would not awaken.
+By nighttime, mothers walked the street with crying infants hoping to keep them awake in fear that if they slept in their cribs they would not awaken.

 As the heat wave's second day began, 17 people had died from drowning alone after trying to swim in order to escape the heat.
 By the time the sun had risen on July 5, industry had come to a standstill.
 Throughout the region factories were closed and mail service was suspended.
 Due to the temperature indoors many began sleeping outside either on roofs of apartments or on sidewalks with at least 5,000 people sleeping on the Boston Common alone.

 Besides deaths caused directly by the heat, it was reported that in every major city affected by the heatwave that the temperatures had been driving people insane and causing suicides.
-One such example reported by The New London Day, was of an elderly Boston man named Jacob Seegar who reportedly was driven so insane by the heat that he killed himself with a revolver in order to escape it.
+One such example, reported by The New London Day, was of an elderly Boston man named Jacob Seegar who reportedly was driven so insane by the heat that he killed himself with a revolver in order to escape it.

-Due to the excessive heat rail lines had become melted and bent.
+Due to the excessive heat, railroad rails expanded and bent.

 The death toll continued to rise until finally a sudden thunderstorm brought a wave of relief, soon after which temperatures returned to their normal levels for good.

+The 1911 heat wave is considered the most deadly weather-related disaster in the history of New England.
+Contemporaneously, The Springfield Weekly Republican reported 319 deaths and 1138 "prostrations" (incidents of heat exhaustion) in New England, with 104 deaths and 511 prostrations occurring in Boston.
+In 2010, Yankee magazine noted a death toll of 1,100 for Massachusetts alone.

-The 1911 heat wave is considered the most deadly weather related disaster in the history of New England.
-In Philadelphia alone, 158 people were reported to have died from the heatwave and across the north east 200 people were reported to have drowned while swimming in an attempt to escape the heat.
+In Philadelphia, 158 people were reported to have died from the heatwave.
+Across the Northeast, 200 people were reported to have drowned while swimming in an attempt to escape the heat.
+Several deaths were additionally caused by the thunderstorms that broke the heat wave.